EngrSaad2/Advance-Music-Player/README.md

 Blacklist ability for artists, album artists, albums, songs, genres and playlists.

-9 band equalizer with bass boost, virtualizer, and reverb.
+9 band equalizer with bass boost, virtualizer, and reverb

 Individual EQ settings for each artist, album artist, album, song, genre, or playlist.